 Establish Thresholds to Prioritize Alerts Based on Severity

 Setting thresholds is one of the effective and systematic ways to make sweeping improvements in mitigating alert fatigue.
 The premise behind this solution is to establish a system that assigns a priority level to certain types of alerts.

 For example, a cybersecurity team can assign different levels based on alert severity.
-For example, level 1 for critical alerts demanding immediate attention, level 2 for priority alerts requiring action within a set time-frame, and level 3 for low-priority alerts to be addressed during regular working hours.
+For example, level 1 for critical alerts demanding immediate attention, level 2 for priority alerts requiring action within a set timeframe, and level 3 for low-priority alerts to be addressed during regular working hours.

 Proofpoint's Threat Response Solutions address this challenge by providing valuable context around threats and automating response actions, such as the quarantine and containment activities throughout a security system's infrastructure.

-Utilise Automated Correlation and Triage
+Utilize Automated Correlation and Triage

-“Automated correlation” identifies and groups related alerts to minimise redundancies and allow cybersecurity professionals to focus on the most critical alerts.
+“Automated correlation” identifies and groups related alerts to minimize redundancies and allow cybersecurity professionals to focus on the most critical alerts.
 For example, if the same IP address generates multiple alerts, automated correlation can group them together, making investigating significantly easier.